ShayBox/VRC-OSC/plugin-spotify/README.md

 ## Avatar Parameters

-This plugin supports the [VRCOSC Media Prefab]
+This plugin fully supports the [VRCOSC Media Prefab]
 Support for additional prefabs are welcome

 | Parameter             | Type  |